The best hotels in Morondava

 Kirindy Forest Reserve, home to the fossa and giant jumping rats, is another 40km northeast from the baobabs.
 Most lodges in the baobab corridor can organize day trips there.
 Budget about 150,000-200,000 Ariary ($33-44) for a full-day vehicle hire.

-Morondava's best neighborhoods
+Morondava's best hotel regions

 The beachfront strip and Avenue des Baobabs corridor are where you want to be.
 Town Center is fine for budget stays, but if you're coming all the way to Morondava, being 10 minutes from the beach or 20 minutes from the baobabs is worth the extra spend.